 If your child has a seizure or has trouble breathing, go to the emergency room or call 911 immediately.

 Symptoms of Other Forms of Tay-Sachs

-Individuals with the juvenile form of Tay-Sachs typically display symptoms between the ages of 2 and 10 and usually pass away by age 15.
+People with the juvenile form of Tay-Sachs typically display symptoms between the ages of 2 and 10 and usually pass away by age 15.

 Those with the chronic form of Tay-Sachs develop symptoms by the age of 10, but the disease progresses slowly.
 Symptoms may include slurred speech, muscle cramps, and tremors.
-Life expectancy varies with this form of the disease, and some individuals have a normal lifespan.
+Life expectancy varies with this form of the disease, and some people have a normal lifespan.

 Prenatal tests, such as chorionic villus sampling (CVS) and amniocentesis, can diagnose Tay-Sachs disease.
 Genetic testing is generally done when one or both members of a couple are carriers of the disease.

 CVS is performed between 10 and 12 weeks of pregnancy and involves taking a sample of cells from the placenta via the vagina or abdomen.
-Amniocentesis is done between 15 and 20 weeks of pregnancy and involves extracting a sample of the fluid surrounding the fetus using a needle through the abdomen.
+Amniocentesis is done between 15 and 20 weeks of pregnancy and involves extracting a sample of the fluid surrounding the fetus using a needle through the mother’s abdomen.

 Emotional support for the family is also important.
 Seeking out support groups can help you cope.
 Taking care of a sick child is emotionally challenging and talking with other families combating the same disease can be comforting.

 Because Tay-Sachs disease is inherited, there is no way to prevent it except through screening.
 You can screen for carriers of the Tay-Sachs disease by doing genetic testing on two parents who are thinking about starting a family.
 Screening for carriers of Tay-Sachs was started in the 1970s, and has reduced the number of Ashkenazi Jews born with Tay-Sachs by 90 percent.